kbradley/photo-viewer/README.md

 # Photo Viewer

-Written using vanilla JavaScript (ES6) with Sass for styles, no frameworks.
-Compass is used just for compiling Sass to CSS.
+Written using vanilla JavaScript (ES6) with Sass for styles, no libraries or frameworks.
+Compass is used only for compiling Sass to CSS.

 https://kbradley.github.io/photo-viewer/